AICONSlab/MIRACL/docs/install-docker.md

 All changes will be lost when you shell out.
 The MIRACL GUI will be unlikely to work but you can try the troubleshooting steps in the following section to make it work.

-### Q: I get either or both of the following errors whenever I try to run the GUI from within a Docker container that I built not using the build script:
+### Q: I get either or both of the following errors whenever I try to run the GUI from within a Docker container that was build without the provided build script:

 ```
 Authorization required, but no authorization protocol specified